 Cancel a Payment Schedule

-When a Payment Schedule is canceled, the status on the Payment Schedule will be set to "Canceled" and the Transaction Status of all open Transactions related to the Payment Schedule will also be updated to "Canceled".
-Use any of the below options to cancel an active Payment Schedule
+When a Payment Schedule is canceled, the status on the Payment Schedule will be set to "Canceled" and the Transaction Status of all open and related Transactions will also be updated to "Canceled".
+Use any of the below options to cancel an active Payment Schedule.

-- Click on the Cancel button to cancel the Payment Schedule
+- Click the Cancel button to cancel the Payment Schedule.

 - There is a hidden (off the page-layout) checkbox field (label: Cancel Payment Schedule) on the Payment Schedule object.
 Check this checkbox using automation logic (Workflow, Process Builder or Flow) to cancel the Payment Schedule.